Medical Laboratory Science

 Phase One - Application Portfolio Submission

-• Completion or satisfactory plan for completion of all prerequisite and general education requirements prior to starting the MLS program.
+Completion or satisfactory plan for completion of all prerequisite courses prior to beginning the MLS program.

-• Current transcripts from all colleges/universities attended on file with the University of Utah.
+Current transcripts from all colleges/universities attended on file with the University of Utah by the application deadline.

-• Responses to provided essay questions received by the deadline.
+Responses to provided essay prompts received by the application deadline.

-• Updated resume highlighting work experience, community service, and leadership opportunities received by the deadline.
+Updated resume highlighting work experience, community service involvement, and leadership experience received by the application deadline.

-• Two letters of professional reference received by the deadline.
+Two letters of professional reference received by the application deadline.

-• Submitted application to the University of Utah.
+Submitted application to the University of Utah (if not currently an active student).

 Phase Two - Admissions Committee Review